darrellsuggs/darrell.thoughts/_posts/2025-07-27-d0002-dad-mode-attending=galaxycon.md

 **Lessons Learned**
 - Occasionally, explore a subculture completely out of your wheel house
 - Celebrities are just people too, most of the nice and down to earth
+- Custom artwork is really interesting when the artist is standing in front of you
 - Creativity and passion comes in many forms -- Cosplay is certainly one of those

 <p align="center"> <img src="{{ site.baseurl }}/assets/images/d0002-03.png" width="300"> </p>